dgraph-io/dgraph/wiki/content/deploy/index.md

 * [Install Docker Machine](https://docs.docker.com/machine/install-machine/) on your machine.

-{{% notice "note" %}}These instructions are for running Dgraph Server without TLS config.
+{{% notice "note" %}}These instructions are for running Dgraph Alpha without TLS config.
 Instructions for running with TLS refer [TLS instructions](#tls-configuration).{{% /notice %}}

 Here we'll go through an example of deploying Dgraph zero, server and ratel on an AWS instance.